 LEIF OVE ANDSNES

-With his commanding technique and searching interpretations, the pianist, Leif Ove Andsnes, has won worldwide acclaim, giving recitals and playing concertos in the world’s leading concert halls and with its foremost orchestras.
-Also an avid chamber musician, he is the founding director of the Rosendal Chamber Music Festival in Norway.
+With his commanding technique and searching interpretations, Leif Ove Andsnes has won worldwide acclaim, performing in the world’s leading concert halls and with its foremost orchestras.
+An avid chamber musician, he is also the founding director of Norway’s Rosendal Chamber Music Festival.

-Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav and, in 2007, was presented with the prestigious Peer Gynt Prize, awarded by members of parliament to honor prominent Norwegians.
+Andsnes has received Norway’s distinguished honor, Commander of the Royal Norwegian Order of St. Olav as well as the prestigious Peer Gynt Prize.
 He is also the recipient of the Royal Philharmonic Society’s Instrumentalist Award and the Gilmore Artist Award.
-He was inducted into the Gramophone Hall of Fame in July 2013, and received honorary doctorates from New York’s Juilliard School and Norway’s University of Bergen in 2016 and 2017, respectively.
-Saluting his many achievements, Vanity Fair named Andsnes one of its ‘Best of the Best’ in 2005.
+He was inducted into the Gramophone Hall of Fame in 2013 and made an honorary doctorate of both New York’s Juilliard School of Music and the Bergen Conservatoire in 2016.

 Leif Ove Andsnes was born in Karmøy, Norway in 1970, and studied at the Bergen Music Conservatory under the renowned Czech professor Jirí Hlinka.
 He has also received invaluable advice from the Belgian piano teacher Jacques de Tiège who, like Hlinka, has greatly influenced his style and philosophy of playing.
-He is currently an Artistic Adviser for the Prof. Jiri Hlinka Piano Academy in Bergen where he gives regular masterclases to participating students.
-Andsnes lives in Bergen and in June 2010 achieved one of his proudest accomplishments to date, becoming a father for the first time.
-His family expanded in May 2013 with the welcome arrival of twins.
+He is currently an Artistic Adviser for the Prof. Jirí Hlinka Piano Academy in Bergen where he gives annual masterclasses.
+Andsnes lives in Bergen with his family of three children.